codefellows/debugging-js/README.md

     * Then, reproduce the error reliably
     * Then, clearly define the code path(s) causing the problem
     * Finally, repair the problem and compare before/after
+    * Iterate as needed
+  * A bug or a colony?
+    * Real bugs often involve multiple errors
+    * Solving one bug sometimes reveals a different bug that was being hidden
+    * Example: A JavaScript/jQuery bug prevents different billing address from being submitted; repairing that bug reveals a different bug in the API when the billing address is submitted.
   * Clarify & Verify Assumptions
     * You have to make some assumptions in order to get started
     * Bring them into awareness and question them